Mahmud0808/QuantaBank/README.md

 - **Type Safety:** TypeScript for type-checking and improved code quality

+- **Integration:** Plaid and Dwolla for secure connection to bank account

 - **Serverless APIs:** Deploy and manage APIs serverlessly

 ## <a name="quick-start">🚀 Quick Start</a>